Position

 8. University Of Washington

-The University Of Washington offers Nurse Manager positions in Seattle, Washington.
-They are known for their research and academic excellence.
-Nurse Managers here work in a collaborative environment, contributing to medical advancements.
+The University Of Washington offers Nurse Manager jobs in Seattle, Washington.
+They focus on academic excellence and research.
+Nurse Managers here work in teaching hospitals, balancing patient care with educational and research responsibilities.

 How to earn more as a Nurse Manager?